TIBHannover/GeoEstimation/README.md

 "Geolocation Estimation of Photos using a Hierarchical Model and Scene Classification".
 In: *European Conference on Computer Vision (ECCV)*, Munich, Springer, 2018, 575-592.

+## News

+**17th February 2020:** Since our code is not compatible with TensorFlow 2 and relies on a Caffe model for scene classification, we have added a Dockerfile to simplify the [installation](#installation).
+In addition, we have modified the [inference script](#inference).
+It is now able to automatically generate the reported results in the paper for the testing datasets.

 ## Demo

 A graphical demonstration where you can compete against the deep learning approach presented in the publication can be found on: https://tibhannover.github.io/GeoEstimation/